PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-1.md

 ## Part 2

 Second part is little trickier.
-Given the same instructions, we should find the position of the first character that causes him to enter the basement (floor `-1`).This is very similar to [the first part](#part-1), but instead of just summing every instruction, we can stop when we reach basement and return position of current character.
-In code below, I am returning `(i + 1)`, that's because position begins with `1`.
+Given the same instructions, we should find the position of the first character that causes him to enter the basement (floor `-1`).
+This is very similar to [the first part](#part-1), but instead of just summing every instruction, we can stop when we reach basement and return position of current character.
+In code below, we are returning `(i + 1)`, that's because position begins with `1`.

 ```csharp
 public string Part2(IEnumerable<string> input)